eclipse-zenoh-flow/zenoh-flow/examples/README.md

 ### Configure and run the examples

-To configure and run the examples see the [documentation](https://github.com/eclipse-zenoh/zenoh-flow/wiki/Installation-(v0.4.0)#zenoh-plugin)
+To configure the examples see the [documentation](https://github.com/eclipse-zenoh/zenoh-flow/wiki/Installation-(v0.4.0)#zenoh-plugin).

 #### Launch the flow